 Expensify will pay off the Liability Account with the Clearing Account balance and reconcile bank transaction entries to the Liability Account with your Expense Accounts.

-- When transactions are approved and exported from Expensify, bank transactions are added to the Liability Account that are charged against each expense account coded in the Category field.
+- When transactions are approved and exported from Expensify, bank transactions (Recieve Money) are added to the Liability Account, coded to the Clearing Account.
+And at the same time, Spend Money transactions are created and coded to the Category field.
 (Seeing a lot of Credit Card Misc. entries?
 Add commonly used merchants as Contacts in Xero to export with the original merchant name).

 - The balance of the Clearing Account will be reduced and pays off the entries to the Liability Account created in step 1.
-Each payment to the Liability Account should have a corresponding bank transaction that references an expense account.
-Liability Account payments appear with the preface EXPCARD-APPROVAL.
+Each payment to and from the Liability Account should have a corresponding bank transaction that references an expense account.
+Liability Account Receive Money payments appear with the preface EXPCARD-APPROVAL and the corresponding Report ID from Expensify

 - You’ll be able to run a Bank Reconciliation Summary that displays the entries to the Liability Account that reference the individual payments, and entries that reduce the Clearing Account balance to unapproved expenses.